-Normally, load testing is unnecessary.
-The VIP platform is designed to scale its resources under most conditions.
-Prior to initiating any load or stress testing, please open a support ticket with us to discuss your objectives and test methodology.
+The VIP platform is designed to scale its resources under most conditions, making it generally unnecessary to load test a site.
+Prior to initiating any load or stress testing, notify VIP by creating a Support ticket and outline the objectives and planned methodology of the load test.

-VIP recommends that you analyze your site’s performance in New Relic prior to and during the period after launch and make adjustments where necessary.
-Portions of application code that may not perform under load can be identified by looking at individual requests or a history of activity.
+VIP recommends analyzing a site’s performance in New Relic prior to launching the site, then again after real traffic is reaching the site and make adjustments where needed.
+Portions of application code that may not perform well under load can be identified by looking at individual requests or a history of activity.

-Also, you could make use of front-end analysis tools in your browser, or via webpagetest.org, to identify potential browser performance issues.
+Make use of front-end analysis tools in a browser, or via webpagetest.org, to identify potential browser performance issues.

 - Tests should be stopped as soon as the fail threshold has been achieved.

 - Traffic should be increased gradually (ramped-up) and take into account that URLs that have been saved to the edge cache will have a much faster load time for future requests (hits).